cgcrochet/the-odin-project/README.md

 # the-odin-project
-This repository holds all of my implementations of The Odin Project's assignments.
+This repo holds my implementations of The Odin Project's assignments.